 This course covers the overall employment law with emphasis on employment relationship and liability, employment discrimination, and current trends in the regulatory aspect of employment.
+This course is typically taught online in the spring semester.

 BUS 130 Business Communications (3-0-3)